Looking Back, Looking Ahead: Advancing Engagement, Effectiveness, and Inclusion

 This year’s Spring Faculty Conference (via Zoom) provides spaces to share lessons learned, future directions, and the complexity of our shared experiences as we seek improved engagement, effectiveness, and inclusion at Metro State.
 Questions you might consider include the following:

 - How might we improve our teaching effectiveness?

 - How do we better support and include diverse students and colleagues?

 - What did we learn in recent years that can shape a more just, healthy future?

 - How might we strengthen student engagement in our classrooms?

-- How do we navigate trauma in & around us without triggering students?
+- How might we address continued traumas in & around us?

 - What changes have we made to our policies, assessments, and assignments in order to support diverse students’ success?